 NOS 110 Operating System Concepts 2 3 0 3 This course introduces students to a broad range of operating system concepts, including installation and maintenance.
-Emphasis is place on operating system concepts, management, maintenance, and resources required.
+Emphasis is placed on operating system concepts, management, maintenance, and resources required.
 Upon completion of this course, students will have an understanding of OS concepts, installation, management, maintenance, using a variety of operating systems.

-2 0 3 NOS 120 Linux/UNIX Single User 2
+NOS 120 Linux/UNIX Single User 2 2 0 3